We all do it. but it’s time to be serious about Spring-Cleaning Safely.

-Outdoor spring-cleaning, renovations or additions to the outdoor entertaining area, or, come Christmastime, outdoor lights, are all fairly common things this time of year.
-But there are a number of potential electrical hazards that you should be aware of before you carry out any spring-cleaning, renovations or decorating around your home this spring.
+Outdoor cleaning, renovations or add-ons to your outdoor living area.
+Or, come Christmas time, outdoor lights, are all common things this time of year.
+But there are potential electrical hazards that you should be aware of before you carry out any spring-cleaning, repairs or decorating around your home this spring.

-Refer to this checklist to ensure you stay safe:
+Cleaning With Electricity is dangerous.
+Refer to this checklist to ensure you keep Spring-Cleaning Safely:

-- Always ensure clearance distances are correct when seeking development approvals for home extensions, sheds, or entertaining areas.
+- Check your clearance distances are correct when seeking development approvals for home extensions, sheds, or entertaining areas.

 - Use portable safety switches when operating outdoor appliances and tools.